Restoring History With Authentic Historical Color Palettes

 FAQ on Using Historical Color Palettes in Restoration Projects

-How do I choose colors that are historically accurate?
+How do I choose historically accurate colors?

 Final Thoughts